Ultimate Winter Haven Real Estate Investing Guide for 2026

 Average Short-Term Rental Capitalization (Cap) Rates

-Another measurement shows the market value of an investment property as a revenue-producing asset — average short-term rental capitalization (cap) rate.
-A rental unit that has a high cap rate and charges typical market rental rates has a strong market value.
-Low cap rates show higher-priced investment properties.
-The cap rate is computed by dividing the Net Operating Income (NOI) by the price or market worth.
-The answer is the annual return in a percentage.
+Another metric shows the market value of a property as a revenue-producing asset — average short-term rental capitalization (cap) rate.
+A rental unit that has a high cap rate as well as charging typical market rental rates has a good market value.
+Low cap rates signify higher-priced rental units.
+The cap rate is calculated by dividing the Net Operating Income (NOI) by the asking price or market value.
+The percentage you get is the property's cap rate.

 Local Attractions